 - 200+ Green Offices with more than 3,500 employees engaged.

-The Important Role of Employees
+The Critical Role of Employees

-- Green Your Office.
+- Green your office.
 The Green Office Program is a four-step recognition program for reducing energy and conserving resources in the workplace.

 - Explore tools and resources on green.harvard.edu for ideas on how to create change.